yamin-shihab/study-notes/grade-7/math.md

     + The favorable outcome is the event you're looking to occur in a probability experiment.
     + Possible outcomes are the possible outcomes in a probability experiment.
     + Probability(event) = favorable outcomes/possible outcomes.
-    + An independent event is an event in a group of events that doesn't affect the probability of the other events.
+    + An independent event is an event in a group of events that doesn't affect the probability of the other events, while a dependent event affects the probability of the other events.
     + Either a tree diagram, or a table of outcomes can be used to represent possible outcomes of events.
         + A tree diagram starts and branches out for each event.
 The amount of branches from each branch is the possible number of outcomes.
 The amount of branches at the end is the total overall amount of possible outcomes.
         + A table of outcomes only works with 2 events (unless you want to traverse the nth dimension).
 It's a table where the rows represent the possible outcomes of the first event, and the columns represent the second event.

 ## Patterns and Relations